-The current members and terms of the Board of Elections are as follows:
+The current members of the Board of Elections are as follows:

-- Members will be appointed at a later date
+- Inspector to be appointed at a later date

 The powers and duties of the Board of Elections are described in Title 15, Chapter 75 of the Delaware Code and Section 7(f) of the Charter of the Town of Milton.
 The Board of Elections is specifically charged with the responsibility of conducting the Annual Municipal Election.